7 Disney World Tips from a (Self-Proclaimed) Master Planner

 Food, like everything else in Disney World, is expensive.

 Every day, we did breakfast in the hotel with food we brought and a few items purchased upon arrival.
-Then we’d do one Quick Service meal and one table service meal per day.
+Then we’d do one Quick Service (QS) meal and one Table Service meal per day.

 QS are (relatively) inexpensive, about $10 — $15 per person.
 We usually ended up spending about $60 on a QS meal.

-Table service meals are pricier.
-For us, that was part of the experience and gave us a break from walking around, whether it was lunch or dinner.
+Table Service meals are pricier.
+For us, that was part of the experience and gave us a break from walking around.

 You can make reservations online 60 days in advance.
 Every one of our table service meals had a reservation.
 Be prepared that some of the reservations close quickly so have a plan and a backup plan.